abdalrahman-shgori/spaceNet-Website/WHATSAPP_PREVIEW_GUIDE.md

-# WhatsApp Preview Fix Guide for SPACENET Website
+# WhatsApp Preview Fix Guide for SPACECRAFT Website

 ## Problem
 Your website URL was not showing proper previews (icon and description) when shared on WhatsApp and other social media platforms.